Deeksha123-06/Gold-price-prediction/README.md

 Overview

 This project focuses on predicting gold prices (GLD) using advanced machine learning techniques.
-The model leverages macroeconomic indicators such as stock market index (SPX), oil prices (USO), silver prices (SLV), and currency exchange rates (EUR/USD) to perform accurate financial forecasting.
+The modelleverages macroeconomic indicators such as stock market index (SPX), oil prices (USO), silver prices (SLV), and currency exchange rates (EUR/USD) to perform accurate financial forecasting.

 An XGBoost Regressor, a powerful ensemble learning algorithm, is used to capture complex non-linear relationships between these variables.